yugabyte/yugabyte-db/docs/content/latest/troubleshoot/nodes/recover-disk.md

 then there would be at least three nodes left after one failed.
 In this case, re-replication is automatically started if a tserver/disk is down for 10 minutes.

-In a multi-zone setup with replication-factor 3: YugabyteDB will try to keep one copy of data per zone.
+In a multi-zone setup with a replication factor (RF) of `3`: YugabyteDB will try to keep one copy of data per zone.
 In this case, for automatic rereplication of data, a zone needs to have at least two YB-TServers so that if one fails, its data can be rereplicated to the other.
 Thus, this would mean at least a six-node cluster.